ChaitIITB/AutoBookPub/README.md

 # This is an Agentic AI Project

-This is an Agentic AI Project please belive
+This is an Agentic AI Project please believe

 will add other details later